 Of course, the mechanism is still in dispute.
 Many commentators have noted the similarity to the children of divorce, and same sex parenting usually means the breakdown of a natural family.
 Since same sex unions are themselves more likely to break up, the children are hit with a double whammy.
 The fact that many of them struggle with their sexuality and gender identity, however, is almost certainly the result of the sexuality of their "parents".
 It also appears that those who have lived 10 years with "married" same-sex partners fare worse than those who have lived only 4 years under such circumstances.

 Even when the same sex parents are otherwise "good", the scars are there.
 That was why six such children wrote an amicus curiae brief to the US Supreme Court explaining that, although they loved their "parents", and were under extreme social pressure to support their lifestyle, the loss of the complementary parent has left a void which cannot be filled.
+Similarly, a man raised by two lesbians has explained how this deprived him of the ability to understand social cues.

 I need say nothing, of course, of the way governments seek to indoctrinate and corrupt the young once this corner has been turned.
 Just read this article about what same-sex "marriage" has done to Massachusetts, and ask yourself if that if what you want for your children.
 Also ask yourself if you want a professor recommending a course to help kids "turn out queer".